UniSymNet: A Unified Symbolic Network Guided by Transformer: Related Works

 \subsection{Transformer Model for Symbolic Regression}

 The Transformer model, introduced by \citep{vaswani2017attention}, represents a pivotal advancement in deep learning.
 Its remarkable success has driven its extensive adoption across various domains, including SR tasks.
-NeSymReS\citep{biggio2021neural} was the first to use a large-scale pre-trained Transformer model to discover symbolic trees from input-output pairs, improving performance with more data and computational resources, but it is limited to low-dimensional problems.
-SymbolicGPT \citep{valipoursymbolicgpt} converted the point cloud of the dataset into order-invariant vector embeddings and used a GPT model to translate them into mathematical expressions in string form that describe the point sets. \citet{kamienny2022end} proposed an end-to-end symbolic regression method using a Transformer model to predict complete mathematical expressions, including constants, boosting inference speed while maintaining high accuracy.
+Among the earliest Transformer-based SR methods, NeSymReS\citep{biggio2021neural} was the first to use a large-scale pre-trained Transformer model to discover symbolic trees from input-output pairs, improving performance with more data and computational resources, but it is limited to low-dimensional problems.
+In parallel, SymbolicGPT \citep{valipour2021symbolicgpt} converted the point cloud of the dataset into order-invariant vector embeddings and used a GPT model to translate them into mathematical expressions in string form that describe the point sets.
+Recently, a growing number of Transformer-based methods have emerged.
+The first major line of extending Transformer-based SR focuses on end-to-end expression generation.
+Along this direction, \citet{kamienny2022end} proposed an end-to-end symbolic regression method using a Transformer model to predict complete mathematical expressions, including constants, achieving fast inference while maintaining high accuracy.
+Moreover, SymFormer \citep{vastl2024symformer} introduced a novel constant-encoding scheme and did not restrict the precision of the generated constants compared to the End-to-end method \citep{kamienny2022end}.
+The second major line integrates Transformer models with other optimization strategies.
 TPSR\citep{shojaee2023transformer} combined pre-trained Transformer models with Monte Carlo Tree Search to optimize program sequence generation by considering non-differentiable performance feedback.
+Additionally, some methods extend genetic programming into Transformer-based SR frameworks, with PGGP\citep{han2025transformer} incorporating Transformer-guided initialization and mutation and TSGP\citep{anthes2025transformer} employing a Transformer to generate semantic-aware offspring.
+The third direction of research centers on Transformer-based multimodal frameworks.
+MMSR\citep{li2025mmsr} aligned the data modality with the expression modality and achieved cross-modal fusion through contrastive learning.
+In addition, several recent studies \citep{li2024visymre,chen2025bootstrapping} further extend this line of research by introducing visual modalities.
+Most of the above methods encode mathematical expressions as symbolic trees and use them as labels to train Transformer models.
+In contrast, our work focuses on encoding symbolic networks that provide a more efficient representation.